Cheap Web Hosting Guide 2017

 Issue #6: Data limits & storage caps

 Many cheap web hosting companies will offer great affordable prices for a bare bone product, leaving you short if you try to include too many images, files, or store too much data on your website.
-Some providers combat this by offering unlimited package, others by allowing you to upgrade when necessary, and the rest leave you in a sticky situation with no choice but to cancel and go elsewhere.
+Some providers combat this by offering unlimited hosting packages, others by allowing you to upgrade when necessary, and the rest leave you in a sticky situation with no choice but to cancel and go elsewhere.